-The property rental and management segment has also achieved improved profitability.
-This segment includes the Group's rental operations of its Pjazza retail outlets and foreshore restaurants, car parking operations, operator concession fees earned from the Manoel Island Yacht Marina and all the operating activities carried out by Solutions & Infrastructure Services Limited ("SIS"), a Group company.
-Revenues for 2019 amounted to €3.4 million (2018: €3.9 million) with resultant contribution amounting to €2.0 million (2018: €652k).
-The improvement in the 2019 contribution when compared to that of 2018 is mainly due to the fact that in the 2018 financial statements an impairment of €1.4 million was accounted for against the book value of the SIS HVAC plant.
+The property rental and management segment has also seen a reduction in revenues and consequently in contribution during 2020.
+This segment includes the Group's rental operations of its Pjazza retail outlets and foreshore restaurants, car parking operations, operator concession fees earned from the Manoel Island Yacht Marina and all the operating activities undertaken by Solutions & Infrastructure Services Limited ("SIS").
+Revenues from this segment amount to €2.6 million (2019: €3.4 million) with the resultant contribution amounting to €1.3 million (2019: €2.0 million).
+This reduction in revenues and contribution is principally due to the Company granting rent concessions to the tenants of its commercial properties and to its car park operator by way of support during the COVID-19 pandemic.

-Total assets have increased from €220.6 million as at 31 December 2018 to €234.6 million while Net Asset Value increased from €97.4 million to €104.0 million as at 31 December 2019.
-Hence the Net Asset Value per share as at the end of 2019 stood at €0.486 compared to €0.455 as at the end of 2018.
+Total assets have decreased from €234.6 million as at 31 December 2019 to €227.6 million while Net Asset Value has decreased from €104.0 million to €101.8 million as at 31 December 2020.
+Hence the Net Asset Value per share as at end of 2020 stood at €0.476 compared to €0.485 as at 31 December 2019.

 The Group's financial results are positively impacted by the financial results of Mid Knight Holdings Limited ("MKH"), a jointly controlled entity accounted for on the basis of the equity method of accounting.
-The Group's 50% share of MKH profits for 2019 amounts to €1.6 million compared to €1.3 million recorded in the 2018 financial statements.
-The profits are wholly generated from the rental operations of 'The Centre', an office block situated at Tigne Point which was developed and is being operated by MKH.
+The Group's 50% share of MKH profits for 2020 amounts to €1.9 million compared to €1.6 million recorded in the 2019 financial statements.
+The profits are wholly generated from the rental operations of 'The Centre', an office block situated at Tigné Point which was developed and is being operated by MKH.